 The city of Northern LightsAlta

 Alta is one of the bigger coastal towns we visit, with a population of over 10,000 people.
 A particularly famous part of the town is Alta River, one of Norway’s best salmon rivers.
-Here, large salmon are regularly caught, with some even weighing up to 24 kg.
-You won’t regret trying some fresh grilled salmon in one of the local restaurants.
+Large salmon are regularly caught here, with some weighing up to 53 lb.
+You won’t regret trying fresh, grilled salmon at one of the local restaurants.

 At 70 degrees north, this town is still far above the Arctic Circle.
 The area is known for particularly good Northern Lights visibility, so keep your camera ready.
-If the skies are clear and the conditions are right, you should be able to get some amazing shots of the lights dancing above you.
+If the skies are clear and the conditions are right during the winter season, you should be able to snap some amazing shots of the lights dancing above.

-You can learn more about this incredible natural light show at the Northern Lights Cathedral, which can be visited on our optional guided tour of the town.
-The cathedral even has an exhibition showing how Alta became the epicentre for ground-breaking research of the Aurora Borealis between the 19th and 20th centuries.
-As part of the tour, you’ll also visit the Alta Museum which chronicles the discovery of Northern Europe’s largest concentration of prehistoric rock art at the head of nearby Altafjord, a UNESCO World Heritage Site.
+You can learn more about this incredible natural light show on a guided tour of the town.
+The Northern Lights Cathedral even has an exhibition showing how Alta became the epicenter of ground-breaking research of the aurora borealis between the 19th and 20th centuries.

-Increased snowfall in the winter allows for some truly authentic Arctic excursions, like dogsledding.
+Increased snowfall in the winter allows for some truly authentic Arctic excursions.
 The snow and climate of Alta also creates the perfect conditions to build and maintain the Igloo Hotel, located on the banks of river Alta.

-You’ll have the chance to visit and tour the world’s northernmost ice hotel, built out of snow and ice every winter and carved with different artistic themes by local sculptors.
-Head to the hotel’s ice bar, decorated with handcrafted ice sculptures and order a drink in an ice glass – no ice cubes needed.
+In winter, you can visit and tour the world’s northernmost ice hotel, built out of snow and ice every winter and carved with different artistic themes by local sculptors.
+Head to the hotel’s ice bar, decorated with handcrafted ice sculptures.
+Order a drink in an ice glass – no ice cubes needed.

-The northernmost city on the mainland, Honningsvåg’s landscape is quite distinctive, with barely any trees or bushes.
-This far north, winters are long and snowfall is high, so get ready for some fantastic winter scenery and activities.
+You have a full and exciting day to look forward to in Honningsvåg.
+Honningsvåg is the northernmost city on the mainland, and its landscape is distinctive, with barely any trees or bushes.
+This far north, winters are long and the snowfall is high, so prepare for fantastic winter scenery and activities.

 Feel the snow crunching under your snowshoes as you hike across the plains.
-You might even be able to try your hand at ice fishing, a beloved winter tradition in the far north.
-Get a taste of the local delicacy, king crab, which is caught in the waters around Honningsvåg and served year-round.
+You could even try your hand at ice fishing, a beloved winter tradition in the far north.
+Taste the local delicacy, king crab, which is caught in the waters around Honningsvåg and served year-round.
 Admire local art in the Once Upon a Dream art gallery, and don’t miss the Honningsvåg Church.
 This is the oldest building in the area, dating back to 1885.

 The highlight of any trip to Honningsvåg is a visit to the North Cape.
-This is one of the northernmost points of mainland Europe, and as we’re visiting in winter, we can get there by snowmobile.
-Standing near the northern edge of Norway and looking out over the Barents Sea under the polar night sky is a truly special experience.
-Add the ethereal Northern Lights dancing in the sky above, and you’ve got a sight you’ll never forget.
+This is one of the northernmost points in mainland Europe, which we will access by snowmobile during the snowy winter months.
+It’s an unmatched experience to stand near the northern edge of Norway and look out over the Barents Sea under the polar night sky.
+Add the Northern Lights to the sky above and the moment will be unforgettable.

 The cape is marked with a famous globe monument, which demands a selfie or two… or five.
-When you’re ready, head inside North Cape Hall to warm up, and learn about life in the High Arctic through a short film and a variety of exhibits.
+When you’re ready, head inside North Cape Hall to warm up.
+Learn about life in the High Arctic through a short film and a variety of exhibits.

-Having reached the northernmost point of our voyage, we’ll turn around and begin going south as we sail away in the evening.
+Having reached the northernmost point of our cruise, we’ll turn around and begin going south as we sail away in the evening.

 The gateway to the Arctic

-Today you’ll get the chance to see the Arctic Capital itself.
-Often called the “gateway to the Arctic”, Tromsø is Norway's northernmost university city, and the ideal place to enjoy some proper winter activities, like dog sledding and snowshoeing.
+Today, you can explore the Arctic Capital.
+Often called the ‘gateway to the Arctic’, Tromsø is Norway’s northernmost university city and the ideal place to enjoy winter activities like dog sledding and snowshoeing.

-Sitting around 217 miles north of the Arctic Circle, Tromsø experiences Polar Night for just over a month in the winter, and will give you a great chance of seeing the Northern Lights.
+Located approximately 217 miles north of the Arctic Circle, Tromsø experiences polar night for just over a month in the winter, which gives you a great chance of seeing the Northern Lights.

-This urban city is buzzing with life, with everything from trendy restaurants and cafés to boutique shops selling local crafts and produce, and even high fashion.
-MS Trollfjord will be in port here for 13 hours, giving you plenty of time to both join optional excursions and explore the city yourself.
+This urban center is buzzing with life, with everything from trendy restaurants and cafés to boutique shops selling local crafts and produce.
+You can even find some high fashion.
+MS Trollfjord will be in port here for the whole day, giving you plenty of time to join optional excursions and explore the city on your own.

 Lofoten islands and our historic birthplace